Evocon is the easiest way for manufacturers to start monitoring their production machines.

 You can read more about this in our post “How to get production signals from machines?”.

+Moreover, the whole process of contacting our team and getting real-time data from your machines takes only a few days.
 Have a look at our short explainer video about the setup to get a better idea of the process.

 Our team works hard to keep your production data safe, secure, and private.
 This is our responsibility, and we take it seriously and you have full control over who sees your production data.